vDorst/RTLPlayground/README.md

 Now you can connect a serial cable to the UART port found on all the devices, set 8N1 @ 115200 baud and power up the switch.

-The device will perform some examples and provide a minimal console, which currently only allows to do a reset.
+The device will perform some examples and provide a minimal console, the documentation of which can be found in the source code rtlplayground.c`.

 Enjoy playing!